 - and of course, large donations to the Liberal and Labor parties.

-The next Christmas present, is the one the government has provided to the increasingly privatised Telstra organization.
+The next Christmas present is the one the government has provided to the increasingly privatised Telstra organization.
 We have now been witness to the most absurd parody where the already over-costed but inferior speed internet NBN design choice has resulted in an $80 Million Christmas gift to Telstra.
 What for, you may ask?
 We are apparently paying Telstra to repair the copper network the NBN had already bought from Telstra in the first place for $11 billion.
-Apparently the ageing copper wires need to be replaced and this was announced on the Monday before Christmas.
+Apparently, the ageing copper wires need to be replaced, and this was announced on the Monday before Christmas.
 Merry Christmas Telstra, Turnbull disguised as Santa Claus, has delivered a significant parcel of money to fix the crappy copper network you sold to us in the first place.
 It is no wonder the government wanted to sneak that one quietly past us all.
 We have a history of chronic failure and escalating costs dogging the steps of the National Broadband Network from the days it began.
-Particularly since the Liberal party changed the parameters under which our national network should work.
+Especially since the Liberal party changed the parameters under which our national network should work.
 This latest farcical payment is just another reason for the nation to shake their head in despair for us ever becoming competitive internationally with nations that are far in advance of where we are.

 HEALTH AND EDUCATION

 Economic prosperity for any country can only be enhanced by the health and education of its participants.
 Undercutting both education and health can only ultimately be detrimental to economic growth and prosperity.
 Two days before Christmas, the Federal Health Minister, Sussan Ley, announced that 23 tests and procedures formally covered by Medicare would be dropped.
-Amongst these tests and procedures – which cost $6.8 million in 2015 – included ear, nose and throat surgery and diagnostic imaging.
+Amongst these tests and procedures – which cost $6.8 million in 2015 – including ear, nose and throat surgery and diagnostic imaging.
 But who uses such tests you might ask?
 Whoever it was, that used these tests and surgery, accessed it over 52,000 times in 2015.
-Therefore, Sussan Ley’s claim that these items removed, “were obsolete”, does not stack up statistically.
-The Australian medical Association has, of course, been up in arms over the loss of these items from the Medicare benefits schedule.
+Therefore, Sussan Ley’s claim that these items removed, “was obsolete”, does not stack up statistically.
+The Australian Medical Association has, of course, been up in arms over the loss of these items from the Medicare benefits schedule.
 The financial cost to the community alone is not one that will contribute to the economic prosperity of our country.